Impartial achievement and avoidance games for generating finite groups: Introduction

 The outcome of both games was determined for finite abelian groups in~\cite{anderson.harary:achievement}.
 Barnes~\cite{Barnes} provides criteria for determining the outcome of each game for an arbitrary finite group.
 Barnes applies his criteria to determine the outcome of some of the more familiar finite groups, including abelian, dihedral, symmetric, and alternating groups, although his analysis is incomplete for alternating groups in the avoidance game.

-Brandenburg studies a related game in~\cite{brandenburg:algebraicGames}.
-In the variation, two players alternate moves, where a move consists of picking some non-identity element from a finitely generated abelian group.
+Brandenburg studies related games in~\cite{brandenburg:algebraicGames}.
+In one of the variations, two players alternate moves, where a move consists of picking some non-identity element from a finitely generated abelian group.
 The game then continues with a group that results by taking the quotient by the subgroup generated by the chosen element.
 The player with the last possible move wins.

 The fundamental problem in the theory of impartial combinatorial games is the determination of the nim-number of the game.
 This allows for the calculation of the nim-numbers of game sums and the determination of the outcome of the games.
 The major aim of this paper is the development of some theoretical tools that allow the calculation of the nim-numbers of the achievement and avoidance games for a variety of familiar groups.